getcarina/getcarina.com/_tutorials/wordpress-apache-mysql.md

   * `WORDPRESS_DB_PASSWORD` is the password used by the MySQL user.
   * `WORDPRESS_DB_NAME` is the name of the MySQL database that WordPress will use.

+The default `wordpress` Docker image includes the Apache 2 web server by default, meaning that traffic will be handled on port 80.

 ### Verify that the container is running

 After running the preceding command, you should see the container's unique ID